mgonzs13/omni_plan/README.md

     // Analyze the planner output to determine if a solution was found }

-  // Parse action lines from the plan output std::pair<std::string, std::vector<std::string>> parse_action_line(std::string line) const override {
+  // Optional: Parse action lines from the plan output std::pair<std::string, std::vector<std::string>> parse_action_line(std::string line) const override {
     // Extract action name and parameters from a line of planner output }

-  // Extract lines containing actions from the complete plan output std::vector<std::string>
+  // Optional: Extract lines containing actions from the complete plan output std::vector<std::string>
   get_lines_with_actions(const std::string &plan_str) const override {
     // Filter and return only the lines that represent actions